Wang Ruijie

 ❈ About Me

-I spent my beautiful younger years in Changsha, the captital city of Hunan.
-I am addicted to playing badminton, and I am also passionate about video games, traveling, cycling, and hiking to fulfill my spare time.
-I am passionate about classical Chinese poetry.
+I spent my beautiful younger years in Changsha, Hunan before I was 18 when I left my home for the greater world.
+I am addicted to playing badminton (doubles), and I am also passionate about video games, hiking in the mountains, and exploring the city corners to fill my spare time (citywalk).
+I cannot forget the beauty of classical (some modern) Chinese literature.

-Should you require any further information or just want to have a chat, please feel free to contact me via ruijie.wang@connect.polyu.hk or visit my LinkedIn and GitHub pages.
+Should you require any further information or just want to chat, please feel free to contact me via ruijie.wang@connect.polyu.hk or wruijie@umich.edu or visit my LinkedIn and GitHub pages.
+I am there to help if you believe I can give you a hand.